 The LCD display comes with everything that you need, from speed and distance to burned calories.
 It is easy to adjust and large enough to check the numbers from the back of the room (not sure why would anyone want to do that, though).

 Pedals are large enough and comfortable, your feet will not slip from them, but considering their design they are built to use shoes / sneakers on them and not bare feet.

 Armed with all the information from above, let’s sum up the pros and cons of the bike.

 Final thoughts on Ideer Life Exercise Bike

 4.5 / 5

-There goes my review for the ideer indoor bike.
+There goes my review of the Ideer Life indoor bike.
 Would I recommend it?
 I absolutely would.
-Despite the few presented cons, this is one sturdy, comfortable and afforadable indoor exercise bike with the LCD display that offers more than an average individual could desire.
+Despite the few presented cons, this is one sturdy, comfortable and affordable indoor exercise bike with the LCD display that offers more than an average individual could desire.

 If you would like to get something where you can rest your back, I’d suggest checking our recumbent bike guide.
 Alternatively, if you still want a spin bike but maybe something of a commercial quality, then check out the C505 by pooboo.